 - We maintain a working partnership of co-operation between students, parents, staff, Governors and the wider community.
 At St Peter’s both teaching and non-teaching staff work as a team to ensure that students are the priority and we aim to make every experience one of quality and wherever possible exciting and challenging.

 Please visit the Charlie Waller charity for free information on helping teenagers with stress, mental health and anxiety, including managing GCSEs.

 Well Being Education

-We teach students positive strategies to manage and improve their mental health and well being across the curriculum but in particular through Personal Development and Learning Skills (PDLS) and our Spiritual, Moral, Social and Cultural education program.
+We teach students positive strategies to manage and improve their mental health and well being across the curriculum but in particular through Personal Development (PD) and our Spiritual, Moral, Social and Cultural education program.
 Please click the links to find out more.